-In this episode, Weber Shandwick VP Brooke Worden joins guest host Sandra Burrowes to give us a glimpse of FireBell’s realism and effectiveness, attributes that recently earned the social media crisis tool a 2010 Digital PR Award for best new digital service/product/app.
+In this podcast, Weber Shandwick VP of public relations Brooke Worden joins guest host Sandra Burrowes to give us a glimpse of FireBell’s realism and effectiveness, attributes that recently earned the social media crisis simulation tool a 2010 Digital PR Award for best new digital service/product/app.

 Creating a social crisis drill that replicates the urgency of an online attack has been a challenge for PR professionals.
 For this reason, FireBell’s social media attack simulator is intentionally designed to be stress-producing.
 Worden highlights the unscripted nature of a social crisis—real or simulated—and the choices companies are forced to make while such an event unfolds.

-Users are able to tweet, post to Facebook and post video to YouTube in response to unfolding events yet do so in a secure, off-the-Internet environment.
+Users can tweet, post to Facebook and post videos to YouTube in response to unfolding events, yet do so in a secure, off-the-Internet environment.

-A class-action lawsuit, a damaging video by an employee, product recall or a fatal accident at a company facility are real-world brand emergencies that happen every day and typical of a FireBell scenario.
+A class-action lawsuit, a damaging video by an employee, a product recall, or a fatal accident at a company facility are real-world brand emergencies that happen every day and are typical of a FireBell crisis management scenario.

 The goal following a social crisis drill is to debrief the event and combine it with post-drill feedback to forge a realistic, experience-based crisis communications plan.

-Brooke Worden, VP Financial Services with Weber Shandwick Minneapolis, led the recent U.S. Census Bureau public relations campaign, working with more than 50 employees in six Weber Shandwick offices nationwide.
+Brooke Worden, VP Financial Services with Weber Shandwick Minneapolis, led the recent U.S. Census Bureau public relations campaign, working with over 50 public relations agency professionals nationwide in six Weber Shandwick PR agency offices.

-ABOUT THE PODCASTER Based in Minneapolis/St. Paul, Sandra Burrowes specializing in strategy, media relations and social media management at teh Mayo Clinic.
+Based in Minneapolis/St. Paul, Sandra Burrowes specializing in strategy, media relations and social media management at the Mayo Clinic.